 101 Knightsbridge, SW1X, nusr-et.com

 London has seen its fair share of quality Japanese restaurants, but is lacking in truly excellent Kaiseki eateries that specialise in ceremonial Nipponese tasting menus.
-Roketsu looks to right this wrong when it officially opens its doors this summer (exact date TBC).
+Roketsu looks to right this wrong when it officially opens its doors in November (exact date TBC).
 Helmed by Daisuke Hayashi, a protégée of seven-Michelin-starred chef Yoshihiro Murata, Roketsu will craft the finest produce into finely-wrought works of art in a dining room built by Sotoji Nakamura.

 12 New Quebec Street, W1H, roketsu.co.uk

 The latest addition to the culinary offering at the Conrad London hotel in St James comes from Sally Abé – the much gushed about chef who formerly helmed the Michelin-starred Harwood Arms in Fulham.
 Opened on 1 July, the restaurant is inspired by suffragette Emily Wilding Davidson (known as Pem to her family) and sees some of the capital’s top female culinary talent – including head chef Laetizia Keating and general manager Emma Underwood – take charge.
 Food, meanwhile, is in Abé’s signature elevated style and celebrate the best seasonal British produce.